-Harry wrote and presented Vapourtrain for BBC Radio 3, exploring how steam railway travel transformed notions of time, space, and place.
+(2009) for BBC Radio 3, exploring how steam railway travel transformed notions of time, space, and place.
 He was a researcher and contributor to One Way To The Necropolis

 (2005) for BBC Radio 4, a feature programme on the Brookwood Necropolis Railway.

 The Lottery-funded restoration of the Stoneham War Shrine (2008-11)